NASA-Tensegrity-Robotics-Toolkit/NTRTsim/src/dev/ezhu/STLParser/README.md

 USAGE
 -----------
-$ ./appSTLParser [filename is .stl to be converted]
+$ ./appSTLParser [path/filename of .stl to be converted] [path/filename of .txt to be created with parsed info]

 Author
 -----------